Trump’s grip on Republican politics to be put to the test in ice-cold Iowa caucuses

 “Somebody won by 12 points and that was like a record.
 Well, we should do that,” Trump said Sunday during an appearance at a Des Moines hotel.
 “If we don’t do that, let ’em criticize us, right?
 But let’s see if we can get to 50%.“

-“Brave the weather and go out and save America,” he later added.

-The temperature in parts of Iowa on Monday could dip as low as negative 14 degrees Fahrenheit (negative 26 degrees Celsius) while snow drifts from Friday’s blizzard still make travel hazardous across the rural state where unpaved roads are common.
+The temperature in parts of Iowa on Monday could dip as low as negative 14 degrees Fahrenheit (negative 26 degrees Celsius) while snow drifts from Friday’s blizzard still make travel hazardous across the state.

 Forecasters warned that “dangerously cold wind chills” as low as 45 degrees below zero Fahrenheit were possible through noon Tuesday.
 The conditions, according to the National Weather Service, could lead to “frost bite and hypothermia in a matter of minutes if not properly dressed for the conditions.”